 Library staff members are not available to assist with connecting to the wireless network.
 You are responsible for configuring your own equipment.

-All Internet computers have a folder on the Desktop called Accessibility Tools and contain the following programs:
+All Internet computers have a folder on the desktop called Accessibility Tools, which contains the following programs:

-Magnifier: a display utility that makes the computer screen more readable for people who have low vision.
+Magnifier: a display utility that makes the screen more readable for people with low vision.

 Narrator: a text-to-speech utility for people who are blind or have low vision.

 On-Screen Keyboard: an accessibility utility that displays a virtual keyboard on the screen that allows people with mobility impairments to type data by using a pointing device.

 Patrons with sight or hearing impairments may use the following at the Central Library: